ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 This moving tribute was authored by none other than E. D. Shurter, a Brookton native who was at different times, an attorney, a college professor and a nationally renowned orator and author.
 This is Emily's only known obituary and is referenced elsewhere as such:

 {{% mefigure "images/1937-11-11-ithaca-journal.jpg" "Nov 11, 1937, The Ithaca Journal via newspapers.com."
 "400" /%}}

+The professor clearly took great care in crafting this tribute, and with the pacing of the final sentence, we can sense the weight of responsibility he felt representing the sense of loss of an entire community who held Emily in equally high esteem.
+He is Emily's first and most eloquent biographer, without whom we wouldn't know some of the most important aspects of Emily's life, most notably, her charity, One senses that the professor understood he was writing what would be the definitive statement of her life for the ages, and indeed, in several histories where Emily is mentioned, her only description consists of the text of this tribute, in its entirety, without further comment.

 {{% mefigure "images/1937-11-26-ithaca-journal.jpg" "Nov 26, 1937, The Ithaca Journal via newspapers.com."
 "400" /%}}